A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Proposed Model

-In Machine Learning, k-Nearest Neighbors algorithm (kNN) \cite{kramer2013k} is a non-parametric algorithm used for classification or regression.
-In classification, it uses the labeled training data and a distance function, usually Euclidean, to compute the distance between each sample of the set and a given new input.
-By knowing the label of the training samples, one can define a classification decision rule to predict the input label based on the nearest points.
-A visual demonstration of kNN can be seen in Figure \ref{fig:knn}.
+The $k$-nearest neighbors algorithm ($k$NN) \cite{kramer2013k} is a non-parametric method for classification and regression.
+In classification, it uses the labeled support data and a distance function, usually Euclidean, to compute the distance between each support sample and a given new input, predicting the label from the nearest points (Figure~\ref{fig:knn}).